 So what does this all mean for you the guest at Disney?

 To understand what this initiative is all about, it’s probably more useful for you to figure out what Apple is doing.
 They’re the technology leader–not Disney.
 And Disney is there to follow their playbook.

 It’s been some 3 years since Disney did an unusual test at Rock ‘n’ Roller Coaster.
-There they handed out tickets with instruction that stand by guests could get in line to ride when their number was posted.
-In place of a queue was a DJ, some games, and benches to sit down.
+There, they handed out tickets with instruction that standby guests could get in line to ride when their number was posted.
+In place of a queue was a DJ, some games, and benches on which to sit down.
 The idea was to create an experience of waiting to ride the attraction without going through the experience of having to wait in a long line.